Beenishmm/Beenish-Mehboob/README.md

 Hi all, Data Science is my passion!

 • People used to call me "bhola" It is also a name for Lord Shiva (Bholenath in hindi) because of my innocence :) I think innocent! and naiive (I think because of my ADHD) after robbery and car accidents I also faced PTSD (Post traumatic stress disorder) :/.
-It took me two years to return back to working again :/ I am still scared to drive on my own and have severe backpain.
+It took me two years to return back to working again :/ I am still scared to drive on my own and have sometimes severe backpain.
+My physical therapist in USA is so nice :) I am improving and thankful!

 • Selected as a WiDS Ambassador for data science 2023 (I am an ambassador for the Women in Data Science)